 I believe we have an infallible Bible.
 I believe that Bible to be the Authorized Version, or the King James Version.

 Was Dr. Cummons at least partially influenced by Ruckman?
 On this there is no need to speculate, as on p.
 46 he referred to Ruckman as a “thorough student of manuscript evidence.”
-Of the books in his bibliography that dealt with the KJV controversy, the only one listed that taught the KJV was inerrant was Ruckman’s book The Christian’s Handbook of Manuscript Evidence.
+Of the books in his bibliography that dealt with the KJV controversy, the only one listed that taught in certain words that the KJV was inerrant was Ruckman’s book The Christian’s Handbook of Manuscript Evidence.

-1973 was also the year in which Herbert Evans printed his booklet Dear Dr. John Where is my Bible?
+1973 was also the year in which Herbert Evans had a written dispute with Dr. John R. Rice.
+It was published in booklet form under the title Dear Dr. John Where is my Bible?
 A written Dispute with John R. Rice.
 On p.
 13 Evans wrote:

 In various places he openly defends Peter Ruckman and even challenges Dr. Rice to have a debate with Ruckman.

-Remember Dick Cimino whom we quoted in 1952 writing that the KJV was simply more accurate than the RSV?
-Notice the change in tune on p.
-II of the foreword to his 1974 book The Book: Which Bible Does God Use:
+Dick Cimino was quoted in 1952 writing that the KJV was simply more accurate than the RSV.
+Notice the change in tune in the foreword to his 1974 book The Book:

-This implies that the God honored, Time tested, Life changing, Fruit bearing (for over 360 years) Authorized 1611 King James Version is only "reliable."
+This means by implication that the God honored, Time tested, Life changing, Fruit bearing King James Bible is “only reliable.”

 The following statement from p.
-122 explains the difference in attitude:
+122 of the 1975 expanded edition of his book explains the difference in attitude:

 I submit the following, thanks to (Handbook of Manuscript Evidence, Dr. P.S.
 Ruckman), 'NO ONE HAS EVER PROVED YET THAT THE KING JAMES 1611 AUTHORIZED VERSION is NOT the perfect, exact translation of the Original Manuscripts…

-However, Cimino did not declare the KJV inspired outright, as evidenced in p.
+However, Cimino stopped short of declaring the KJV to be inspired outright, as evidenced on p.
 146: